Home > Solar DC Electrical Components > DC Surge Protection Device

 DC SPD Application and Selection for Solar DC Circuits

-A DC surge protective device diverts lightning-induced transient overvoltages from the PV DC conductors to earth, protecting the inverter power electronics, DC cabling and combiner box components from insulation breakdown and semiconductor damage.
-Unlike AC SPDs that operate at 50/60 Hz with a natural zero-crossing for follow-current extinction, DC SPDs must extinguish any follow current from the PV array without a zero-crossing point, which requires a higher Uc (maximum continuous operating voltage) rating and a DC-specific varistor formulation.
-This selection guide covers SPD type, voltage protection level, discharge capacity and wiring configuration to match your PV system’s lightning risk zone and inverter surge withstand capability.
+A DC surge protective device diverts lightning-induced transient overvoltages from PV conductors to earth, protecting inverter power electronics and combiner box components from damage.
+Unlike AC systems, PV circuits lack a natural zero-crossing point for follow-current extinction, requiring a higher Uc (maximum continuous operating voltage) and a specialized DC-specific varistor formulation.
+This guide covers SPD selection, voltage protection levels, and wiring configurations to match your PV system’s lightning risk and surge withstand capabilities.

 SPD Type Selection per Lightning Risk Zone